Kailashw/Javascript/README.md

-# Javascript
+# React_Basics
-This Repository would contain commits related to front end technologies.
+This Repository would contain commits related to applications built using React.

+NOTE: To work on any particular project under this
+   * clone the entire 'React_Basics' to the local.
+   * change directory to the required app. ex : cd react-todo
+   * run "yarn install" command
+   * run "yarn start" command

 1. 'react-basics' teaches the following.
     * create your first react app.